yorickpeterse/yorickpeterse.com/content/articles/contributing-to-my-code.md

         This article is rather blunt and a bit old.
 I've since become much more pragmatic about coding styles.
-Most of my newer repositories have an explicit contributing guide (often in CONTRIBUTING.md) so its best to check those out in favour of this article.
+Most of my newer repositories have an explicit contributing guide (often in CONTRIBUTING.md) so its best to check that out in favour of this article.
     </p>
 </div>